bharath-b06/SEED-Labs/README.md

 # SEED-Labs
 [SeedLabs](https://seedsecuritylabs.org/Labs_16.04/)
-Labs carried out as part of our coursework
+ carried out as part of our coursework